 Triclopyr may remain in the soil slightly longer than glyphosate, but if applied during moist and warm conditions, microbial degradation is much more rapid so that it is less apt to affect the roots of nearby desirable plants.
 Triclopyr is applied as a spray, but do not allow the spray to contact tree trunks or exposed tree roots.
 Do not apply triclopyr if air temperatures are higher than 85 ºF, as there may be increased volatility of the sprayed product that might affect nearby broadleaf plants.

-Caution: Pollinating insects, such as honey bees and bumblebees, can be adversely affected by the use of pesticides.
-Avoid the use of spray pesticides (both insecticides and fungicides), as well as soil-applied, systemic insecticides unless absolutely necessary.
+Caution: Pollinating insects, such as honey bees and bumblebees, can be adversely affected by pesticides.
+Avoid the use of spray pesticides (both insecticides and fungicides), as well as soil-applied, systemic insecticides unless necessary.
 If spraying is required, always spray late in the evening to reduce the direct impact on pollinating insects.
-However, it is very important to always read and follow the label directions on each product.
+However, it is very important always to read and follow the label directions on each product.
 For more information, contact the Clemson Extension Home & Garden Information Center.

 Table 1.
 Herbicides for the Control of English Ivy in Residential Landscapes.